cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

-# AI Cloud Overview sp20-516-246 Rhonda Fischer
+# AI Cloud Overview sp20-516-246 Rhonda Fischer and Sara Lam

 ## Why AI in the cloud